General content about Local Control Cabinet (LCC):

 a.
 A mimic diagram showing the arrangement of electrical equipment in the bay including bus

 bar isolating links.

 c.
-Position indicators showing the position of all circuit breakers, disconnect switches and
+Position indicators showing the position of all circuit breakers, disconnect switches, and grounding switches.

 d.
 Overriding interlock switch between disconnects and grounding switches associated with